Pandora Hearts: Artbooks

 Pandora Hearts Odds and Ends is the first official art book of the series.
 It features sketches and illustrations from volumes 1 to 10, as well illustrations from the author's previous work, Crimson-Shell.
-There is. is the second official art book released after the conclusion of Pandora Hearts, containing other illustrations made for the series along with art for Boukyaku no Haou Roland and other GFantasy and Gangan Joker series.
-The book also features the first two official illustrations for Mochizuki's next series, Vanitas no Carte.
+There is. is the second official art book released after the conclusion of Pandora Hearts, containing other illustrations made for the series along with art for Boukyaku no Haou Roland and other Monthly GFantasy and Monthly Gangan Joker series.
+The book also features the first two official illustrations for Mochizuki's next series, The Case Study of Vanitas.

-Light Novels
+Light novels

 Three light novels were featured alongside the manga as side stories accompanying the Pandora Hearts universe.
 The novels were all written by Shinobu Wakamiya and illustrated by Pandora Hearts' own author, Jun Mochizuki.
 The titles are Pandora Hearts ~Caucus Race~ Volume 1, Pandora Hearts ~Caucus Race~ Volume 2, and Pandora Hearts ~Caucus Race~ Volume 3.

 Audio

-The anime's first opening theme was released as a maxi-single, "Parallel Hearts", on April 29, 2009 under the Victor Entertainment label.
-The single was performed by FictionJunction and included two tracks, "Parallel Hearts" and "Hitomi No Chikara", with lyrics, composition and arrangement by Yuki Kajiura, and peaked with a ranking of 20th on the Oricon singles charts.
+The anime's first opening theme was released as a maxi-single, "Parallel Hearts", on April 29, 2009, under the Victor Entertainment label.
+The single was performed by FictionJunction and included two tracks, "Parallel Hearts" and "Hitomi no Chikara", with lyrics, composition and arrangement by Yuki Kajiura, and peaked with a ranking of 20th on the Oricon singles charts.

-The first ending theme "Maze" was released on June 3, 2009 under Victor Entertainment, and peaked at 35th in the Oricon singles chart.
+The first ending theme "Maze" by Savage Genius was released on June 3, 2009, under Victor Entertainment, and peaked at 35th in the Oricon singles chart.
 The Second Ending theme is "Watashi wo Mitsukete" by Savage Genius.
-The first anime album Pandora hearts Original Soundtracks 1 was released July 8, 2009 under Victor Entertainment, and peaked at 104th on Oricon albums chart.
-A drama CD entitled Pandora Hearts Drama CD was released on December 21, 2007 under Frontier works.
+The first anime album Pandora hearts Original Soundtracks 1 was released July 8, 2009, under Victor Entertainment, and peaked at 104th on Oricon albums chart.
+A drama CD entitled Pandora Hearts Drama CD was released on December 21, 2007, under Frontier works.

+Musical

+A musical adaptation of the manga is set to be performed at Theater H in Tokyo from November 7–16, 2025.
+Akira Yamazaki is directing the musical and writing the screenplays, with Ako Takahashi writing the lyrics and Harumi Fuki in charge of music.

 Reception

-As of March 2021, Pandora Hearts had over 5.5 million copies in circulation.
+By March 2021, Pandora Hearts had over 5.5 million copies in circulation.
 The eighth volume of Pandora Hearts was ranked 21st on the Tohan charts between March 24 and 30, 2009, and 19th between March 31 and April 6, 2009.
 Volume nine was ranked number one between July 27 and August 2.

 The twenty third and twenty fourth volumes ranked 16 and 14, respectively, between June 29 and July 5, 2015.

 Kim Morrissy of Anime News Network called it as "one of the defining manga of the 00s and early 2010s".